antimof/UxPlay/README.md

 It can also be found in the build directory after the build processs.

 **Finally, run uxplay in a terminal window**.
+Use Ctrl-C (or close the window) to terminate it when done.
 If it is not seen by the iOS client's drop-down "Screen Mirroring" panel, check that your DNS-SD server (usually avahi-daemon) is running: do this in a terminal window with ```systemctl status avahi-daemon```.